dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 2. Follow any onscreen instructions to connect to Wi-Fi.
 3. If your device doesn't have a QR code scanner, the setup screens will show the progress as a scanner is installed.
 Wait for installation to complete.
-4. When prompted, scan the enrollment profile QR code that you organization gave you.
+4. When prompted, scan the enrollment profile QR code that your organization gave you.
 5. Return to [Enroll device](#enroll-device), step 4 to continue setup.

 ## Token enrollment